yehia67/documentation/iri/0.1/how-to-guides/troubleshooting-the-iri.md

-# Troubleshooting the IRI

-This page contains a guide to help you fix common or known issues that you may find while installing, configuring, or running the IRI.
+**This guide helps you fix common or known issues that you may find while installing, configuring, or running the IRI.**

 ## Unable to build the IRI on Linux